Last Updated on September 15, 2022

-Remember that apple sauce recipe from Monday?
-Well I hope you saved your peels and cores because now it’s time to make some homemade apple cider vinegar!
+Remember that apple sauce recipe from a while back?
+Well, I hope you saved your peels and cores because now it’s time to make some homemade apple cider vinegar!

-Yes, you can actually make vinegar.
+Yes, you can actually make homemade vinegar.
 I know it sounds wild, but it’s honestly a piece of (apple) cake!

-I’ve been making my own apple cider vinegar for over five years now.
-It’s SO easy, and SO cheap.
+I’ve been making homemade apple cider vinegar for over five years now.
+It’s SO easy and SO cheap.
 There are a few different ways that you can do it.
-You can use a whole apple that’s been chopped and chunked or you can use the peels and cores!
+You can use a whole apple that’s been chopped and chunked, or you can use the peels and cores!